dotnet/android-samples/UserInterface/TimePickerDemo/README.md

 ---
 name: Xamarin.Android - TimePickerDemo
-description: TimePickerDemo is a sample app that accompanies the article, Time Picker.
-This sample demonstrates how to use the TimePickerDialog, wrapped in a...
+description: 'TimePickerDemo is a sample app that accompanies the article, Time Picker.
+This sample demonstrates how to use the TimePickerDialog'
 page_type: sample
 languages:
 - csharp